enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 * Convention: delete invalid props from rest
 -->

 In the [second step](../reusable-components/), we started breaking down our app into reusable components.
 Next, we'll introduce Repeaters and Lists to help us stamp out multiple instances of a component.
-Along the way, we'll also cover a few more ES6 concepts: destructuring, template literals, and the rest operator.
+Along the way, we'll also cover a few more JavaScript concepts: destructuring, template literals, and the rest operator.

 ## Repeaters and Lists